swmff/rainbeam/README.md

 Instead of “sqlite”, you can also use “mysql" or "postgres” for MySQL/MariaDB and PostgreSQL respectively!

+### Configuration

+You can configure Rainbeam in the configuration file located at `./.config/config.toml`.
+This file will be created for you when the server is first run.

 ### hCaptcha

 Rainbeam requires hCaptcha to secure logins and registers.
-You can provide your h-captcha configuration in `~/.config/xsu-apps/rainbeam/config.toml`:
+You can provide your h-captcha configuration in `./.config/config.toml`:

 ```toml
 # ...